JordanDanielWest/Exfiltration-of-Company-Data/README.md

 ### 1. Searched the `DeviceProcessEvents` Table

 I ran a query on John Doe’s computer “windows-target-1” to determine if he was archiving company data.
-I discovered a ProcessCommandLine that indicates the execution of a 7zip file titled “employee-data-20250416124922.zip” which was saved to the ProgramData folder.
+I discovered a ProcessCommandLine that indicates the creation of a 7zip file titled “employee-data-20250416124922.zip” which was saved to the ProgramData folder.

 **Query used to locate events:**